lacework/go-sdk/cli/docs/lacework_query_update.md

 ---
 title: "lacework query update"
 slug: lacework_query_update
+hide_title: true
 ---

 ## lacework query update

-update a query
+Update a query

 ### Synopsis

-Update a single LQL query.

 There are multiple ways you can update a query: